Skip to main content

 Your body is a responsive, intricate system, a constant conversation between cells mediated by hormones.
 When you feel a shift in energy, mood, or physical function, it is often a direct signal from this internal communication network.
 This personal, biological reality intersects with a very public one when you participate in an employer-sponsored wellness program.

-These programs, which often request through biometric screenings or health risk assessments, operate within a complex legal architecture designed to protect your most private data.
+These programs, which often request health information through biometric screenings or health risk assessments, operate within a complex legal architecture designed to protect your most private data.
 Understanding this framework is the first step in advocating for your own health journey, ensuring that your path to wellness is secure and truly your own.

 GINA adds another layer of protection, restricting employers from requesting, requiring, or purchasing genetic information.
 This is a broad category that includes not only genetic tests but also information about the health conditions of your family members, which can signal a predisposition to certain diseases or hormonal imbalances.